silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 ## Tagging your code

-Prior to deployment to a site, the best practise is to tag a certain Git revision to a version number.
+Prior to deployment to a site, the best practice is to tag a certain Git revision to a version number.
 To do that, we'll use Git's built-in tagging system and push the tag back so the deployment site can see it.

 Start by going to your dev environment and going to where you've checked out your Git repo.